JohnKendrick/PDielec/docs/_sources/theory_powder.rst.txt

 It has long been recognised that, especially for ionic materials, the local field within a crystal and its coupling with the transverse optical phonons has an important effect on the position and intensity of the absorption.
 Fröhlich :cite:`Frohlich1948` was one of the first to point out that the frequency of absorption of a small ionic sphere embedded in a low dielectric medium is shifted to lie between the transverse and longitudinal optical frequencies of the material making up the sphere.

 In the development of the theory used in PDielec an important assumption is that the particle size of the crystallites in the sample is small compared with the wavelength of light.
 Using this approach Genzel and Martin :cite:`Genzel1972a` were able to explain the observed infrared absorption of small spheres of MgO crystallites and the effect of the permittivity of the supporting medium on the spectrum.
 Studies of the infrared absorption by small particles of α-Fe\ :subscript:`2`\ O\ :subscript:`3` using an effective medium theory and an absorption/scattering theory :cite:`Serna1987,Iglesias1990` showed that it was necessary to adjust not only the damping factors in Equation :eq:`eq-permittivity` but also the permittivity of the matrix and the volume fraction of the dielectric medium to fit the experimental data.
 The volume fraction was used to account for aggregation effects as the volume fraction increased.
-It was also shown that effective medium theories were only applicable for particles smaller than the wavelength of light.
-For larger particles the scattering from the particles becomes increasingly important.
+It was also shown that effective medium theories were only applicable to particles smaller than the wavelength of light.
+For larger particles, the scattering from the particles becomes increasingly important.

 More recently Balan and others in a series of papers :cite:`Balan2010b,Balan2008b,Fourdrin2009` used density functional calculations together with an effective medium theory to calculate the infrared absorption of several minerals incorporating information about the crystallite shape.
 In an experimental and theoretical study of irradiated kaolinite  :cite:`Fourdrin2009` it was shown that exposure to radiation resulted in shifts in the infrared spectrum which could be accounted for by increasing the polarisability of the particles through an increase in the optical permittivity tensor.

 The underlying theory adopted by PDielec is based on similar premises to the work described above, namely that the dielectric response of small spherical, ellipsoidal, slab-like or needle-like crystallites randomly distributed in a non-absorbing medium such as PTFE, KBr or Nujol, is the same as that of an effective medium material whose frequency-dependent dielectric response can be calculated from the frequency-dependent permittivity tensor of the crystal (as calculated by solid-state QM or MM calculations), the shape of the crystallites and the permittivity of the non-absorbing medium (taken to be a constant over the frequency range of interest).

 The development of the theory reported here closely follows the work of Sihvola :cite:`Sihvola`.
 It will be assumed that the inclusion particles, which may be non-isotropic, ellipsoidal (including spherical, needle-like and plate-like), are randomly orientated in an embedding, non-absorbing medium such as PTFE, KBr or Nujol.
-It should be emphasized that whilst PDielec can take account of particle shape, particle and matrix permittivity there are many additional aspects of infrared absorption that need to be considered when comparing calculated and experimental results.
+It should be emphasized that, whilst PDielec can take account of particle shape, particle and matrix permittivity many additional aspects of infrared absorption that need to be considered when comparing calculated and experimental results.
 Most notable of these are; the coupling between phonons and mobile electrons or holes (so-called phonon-polariton coupling) :cite:`Ruggiero2015`, the scattering which starts to dominate as the particles get larger :cite:`Fourdrin2009` and the agglomeration of particles as the volume fraction increases.

 The polarisability of an isolated particle
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^